notaryproject/notaryproject.dev/content/en/docs/tutorials/trust-policy.md

 Confirm there are no signatures listed.

-Use `notation sign` to sign the image with three different signatures.
+Use `notation sign` to sign the image with two different signatures.

 ```console
 notation sign $IMAGE -k valid-example